 About the Author

 Hi, I’m Liz!
-Previously a 4th & 5th grade teacher, I became an instructional coach 3 years ago for an educational technology company that specializes in language & literacy.
+Previously a 4th & 5th grade teacher, I became an Ed Tech Instructional Success Coach 4 years ago.
 When I’m not supporting teachers you can find me reading, hiking or riding my Peloton!

 Subscribe to My Blog!